2010 Widnes Vikings season: Round 1: vs. Warrington

-Widnes Vikings are hoping to open up their pre-season schedule with a win over Super League neighbours and fierce rivals Warrington Wolves, in the World of Beds Cup on Boxing Day.
-This will also be the first time the fans get the chance to see some of the Vikings new signings in action.
+Widnes Vikings open their pre-season schedule versus Super League neighbours and Warrington Wolves, in the World of Beds Cup on Boxing Day.
+This will also be the first time the fans get the chance to see some of the Vikings new signings.

 It will be the first time former Wolves player Steve Pickersgill faces up against his old club after his transfer to the Vikings during the off season.
 Vikings Head Coach Paul Cullen also a former Warrington Wolves player stated that the tie is not about "me versus Warrington", it's about getting a good run-out for some of our players and raising some funds.

 However, freezing weather conditions led to the game being cancelled as the surface was unplayable, and road conditions treacherous for fans.
 The game was rescheduled for Sunday, 3 January but again the severe weather conditions resulted in the game being cancelled a second time.